Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Galaxy Formation and Cosmology

 As tensions in cosmological parameter measurements recently emerge (e.g. $H_0$ and $S_8=\sigma_8(\Omega_m/0.3)^{0.5}$) between the CMB probe and SNe Ia, time-delay, weak lensing analysis, debates arise on whether certain hidden systematic effects are at work or new physics is in anticipation.

-In the northern sky, WFST is expected to make valuable contributions to cosmological research by detecting a large amount of SNe Ia (cf. Sec.~\ref{section_315}) and strong lensing AGN/SNe Ia (cf. Sec.~\ref{section_315} and \ref{section_34}) systems, and yielding a cluster catalog and a shape catalog.
+In the northern sky, WFST is expected to make valuable contributions to cosmological research by detecting a large amount of SNe Ia (cf. Sect.~\ref{section_315}) and strong lensing AGN/SNe Ia (cf. Sects.~\ref{section_315} and \ref{section_34}) systems, and yielding a cluster catalog and a shape catalog.
 In this section, we focus on the standard cosmology constraints and cosmologies that deviates from LCDM.

-Within the framework of the standard cosmology, we proceed with the analysis of cluster mass function, cosmic shear and their combination with other measurements (e.g. clustering, cluster mass functions, time-delay, etc.).
-For non-standard cosmology, we focus on the constraints on modified gravity models, dark matter particle models, among other topics.
+Within the framework of standard cosmology, we proceed with the analysis of cluster mass function, cosmic shear, and their combination with other measurements (e.g. clustering, cluster mass functions, time-delay, etc.).
+For non-standard cosmology, we focus on the constraints on modified gravity models, dark-matter particle models, among other topics.